Skip to main content

 What Apellica does for Centene / Ambetter gender-affirming care appeals

 We file appeals against Centene / Ambetter specifically configured to its internal review process.
-Every appeal includes the criteria-disclosure demand, the procedural-rights anchor, treating-provider attestation language, and the specific peer-reviewed citations relevant to the denied service.
+Every gender-affirming care appeal embeds the criteria-disclosure demand, the procedural-rights anchor, the controlling-standard citation above, treating-provider attestation language, and the peer-reviewed evidence relevant to the denied service.

 Start your Centene / Ambetter gender-affirming care appeal